 If you take all the positive energy in the world and multiplied it by a trillion, it still wouldn’t equal how supportive my friends have been along the way!

-Take my best friend for example (she’s smiling harder than I am in the main picture).
-When I began my journey, she supported me by going with me to the gym (even when she could have opted to stay home with her size 8 figure and fast metabolism).
-She and her husband tried all of my experimental healthy recipes (even when some of them didn’t come out very tasty at first).
-On my 29th birthday, not only did she (secretly) create an awesome video with dozens of my friends cheering me, she also filled a box with all of my favorite healthy food.
-Flaxseed, almond flour, low carb protein shakes and a football-sized spaghetti squash were all inside!
+When I began my journey, one of my best friends, Ariane, supported me by going with me to the gym (even when she could have opted to stay home with her size 8 figure and fast metabolism).
+She tried all of my experimental healthy recipes, even though many of them were awful.
+On my 29th birthday in 2013, she also filled a box with all of my favorite healthy food.
+Flaxseed, almond flour, low carb protein shakes and a football-sized spaghetti squash.

-One of my other amazing girlfriends helped make my dream of doing a fun photo shoot to celebrate entering the “100’s” come to life.
-From clothes selection, to makeup, hair and a dash of sexy swagger, she made sure the celebration of my personal weight loss milestone was everything I dreamed it would be.
+One of my other amazing girlfriends, Pavar, helped make my dream of doing a fun photo shoot to celebrate hitting “onderland” — or 199 pounds.
+From clothes selection, to makeup, hair and a dash of sexy swagger, she made sure the celebration of my milestone was everything I dreamed it would be.

-- If they ask you to try a new workout or healthy food, you should do it.
+- If they ask you to try a new workout or healthy food, do it!
 Be excited about it.
-What do you have to lose?
-You may even like it.
-If you don’t, offer ways to help them improve the workout or recipe.
 You can feed off of each other’s positive energy.

-- Don’t point out the obvious if they’re a little off track.
+- Don’t point out the obvious if they’re off track.
 For example, if you see them eating a large fry and a double decker loaded with cheese, don’t say “You shouldn’t be eating that.”
 Don’t give the universal eyebrow raise of disapproval.
 Trust me, they are fully aware of the not-so-great choice they’re making.
-Instead, ask them how they’re journey is going.
-Or, offer to go with them on their next workout.
-Better yet, choose something healthier on the menu to show you still support them even though they’re not making the best decision at that moment.
+Instead, choose something healthier on the menu to show you still support them even though they’re not making the best decision at that moment.
 Whatever you do, please don’t be condescending or judgmental.

 - When they tell you how much weight they’ve lost, even if it seems small to you, be VERY excited.
 Your excitement will help propel them on the journey.
 They’ll feed off of your energy, and will be excited to continue to make you proud.